sscs12345/npchosting/README.md

 ### NPC HOSTING
-Buy Game Servers in Mumbai location with free ddos protection included at the cheapest rates ever!
+Buy Game Servers in Mumbai & Hyderabad location with free ddos protection included at the cheapest rates ever!
 Visit [npchosting.com](https://npchosting.com)

 ## INFO
 This github repo contains source codes of old protection used in the past for cs 1.6 servers in India against DDOS attacks.